 Ilumini Theory Coordinator

-Laura Pin has worked extensively as a collaborative pianist, playing with many talented soloists and choirs including Maureen Forrester, Amabile Youth Singers, Vox Nouveau, and The Faculty of Music Singers (Western).
+Laura Pin has worked extensively as a collaborative pianist, playing with many talented soloists and choirs including Maureen Forrester, The Amabile Youth Singers, Vox Nouveau, and The Faculty of Music Singers (Western).
 She completed music studies at the Banff School of Fine Arts and Western University where she studied with Arthur Rowe and was awarded the Alumni Gold Medal.
-She also holds an Associate of Music in piano performance from the Western Ontario Conservatory of Music.
+She also holds an Associate of Music in Piano Performance from the Western Ontario Conservatory of Music.
+As a choral accompanist Laura has toured in Europe, the U.S.A., The Bahamas, Hong Kong, and Canada.
+Based in Hamilton, she divides her time between playing for The Harlequin Singers and Hamilton Children’s Choir as well as working as a vocal coach and piano teacher.
+Laura’s diverse workload includes providing music as cantor and pianist for several churches in the Hamilton Diocese and working for area orchestras (Kitchener-Waterloo Symphony and Hamilton Philharmonic Orchestra) as audition accompanist and orchestral keyboard player.

 Ethan has always had a passion for music and language and enjoys the intersection of both, working as a collaborative pianist.
 Originally from Collingwood Ontario, Ethan studied jazz and classical piano at Mohawk College before receiving his bachelor’s in piano performance from Western University.
 It was while at Western he discovered that he could study and make a career of playing music with other singers, chamber musicians, and instrumentalists and went on to complete his master’s degree in collaborative piano studying with John Hess.